 Other raw preparations of seafood worth noting

 - Tartare: Tartare can be made with seafood or meat.
 It involves mixing ground or finely chopped tuna, for instance, with a sauce, then serving.
-Consider trying our easy Tuna Tartare Recipe next!
+Consider trying my Tuna Tartare Recipe next!

 - Carpaccio: Thinly sliced or pounded thin meat or fish served raw, often with a drizzle of oil.